stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 Having successfully completed the refactoring of `scripts/ci/process_wikipedia_articles.py` into modular components, we are focusing on improving the API calls within the Wikipedia processing components to enhance performance, reliability, and efficiency.

 ## Recent Changes

+- **Refactored SonarQube Setup**: Significantly improved the SonarQube setup by reorganizing all configuration into a dedicated `.sonarqube` directory.
+Created helper scripts for managing the SonarQube instance: `start-sonarqube.sh`, `stop-sonarqube.sh`, and `run-analysis.sh`.
+Updated the Makefile with improved targets for SonarQube management.
+Removed legacy files in the project root (`docker-compose.sonarqube.yml`, `sonar-project.properties`, and `scripts/setup_sonar_token.sh`) and fixed container references in the Makefile.
+Configured SonarQube for local development without requiring authentication tokens, simplifying the setup process.

 - **Added Terraform Monitoring Configuration (PR #158)**: Introduced Terraform support for infrastructure management, particularly for setting up monitoring resources.
 Added DevContainer integration, pre-commit validation, Terraform configuration files, deployment scripts, and comprehensive documentation.
 This implementation replaces the older script-based approach with a more robust, version-controlled solution that creates log-based metrics and a comprehensive monitoring dashboard in Google Cloud Console.